 Three years sounds like a long time to be in law school, but it means that you have only six semesters to learn how to think like a lawyer, understand the substance of the law, and develop the skills you'll need in your future professional life.

 This guide is designed to help you plan an academic program that will help make those six semesters interesting and meaningful and ensure that your academic program meets your professional needs.
-It gives you basic principles for selecting courses, advice on selecting your first-year electives, and it also provides specific Curriculum Guides for Areas of Practice that describe academic programs for particular practice areas.

 Here's what you'll find below: